-The following is a summary of obligations under the Company's Senior Secured Credit Facilities and other borrowings at March 26, 2021 and March 27, 2020:
+The following is a summary of obligations under the Company's Senior Secured Credit Facilities and other borrowings as of March 25, 2022 and March 26, 2021:

-As of March 26, 2021, the principal maturities of debt obligations outstanding of \$25,000 are due for repayment in fiscal year 2028.
+As of March 25, 2022, the principal maturities of debt obligations outstanding of \$25,000 are due for repayment in fiscal year 2028.

-Senior Secured Credit Facilities:
+Senior Secured Credit Facilities

 On September 30, 2020, the Company entered into a term loan credit agreement with Credit Suisse AG, Cayman Islands Branch, as administrative agent and collateral agent, and the other agents, arrangers and lenders party thereto, providing for a \$325,000 senior secured term loan facility due in fiscal year 2028 (the "Term Loan Facility").
 On September 30, 2020, the Company also entered into a revolving facility credit agreement with Mizuho Bank, Ltd., as administrative agent and collateral agent, and the other agents, arrangers and lenders party thereto, providing for a \$50,000 senior secured revolving credit facility expiring in 2023 (the "Revolving Credit Facility" and, together with the Term Loan Facility, the "Senior Secured Credit Facilities").
 The Revolving Credit Facility is secured by a lien on the same collateral and on the same basis as the Term Loan Facility.
-Interest on the Term Loan Facility is calculated at LIBOR plus 3.75% to 4.00% based on the Company's net leverage ratio, and LIBOR is subject to a 0.5% floor.
-The Company's outstanding borrowings bore an interest rate of 4.25% at March 26, 2021.
-The Company had no outstanding borrowings on the Revolving Credit Facility at March 26, 2021.
+Interest on the Term Loan Facility is calculated at LIBOR plus 3.75% to 4.00% based on the